 In December 2011, Texas received federal approval to redirect the funding it would have received under the UPL program.
-The 1115 Waiver allowed the state to expand Medicaid managed care, improve Medicaid services and reward performance.
+The 1115 Waiver allowed the state to expand Medicaid managed care, improve Medicaid services, and reward performance.
 Federal funding that would have been received by hospitals if managed care was not expanded is to be preserved.
 The UPL program was replaced with two new pools of funding, the uncompensated care (UC) pool and the delivery system reform incentive payment (DSRIP) pool.
 The UC pool directs more funding to hospitals that serve large numbers of uninsured patients and the DSRIP pool provided incentive payments for healthcare providers based on improvements in quality of care.
+Revenue recognized related to the UC pool was approximately \$430 million in 2024 and \$475 million in 2023 and is recognized as a component of Medicaid supplemental funding programs revenue in the accompanying statements of revenues, expenses, and changes in net position.

 On April 22, 2022, CMS approved an extension of the Waiver through September 30, 2030.
 The extension provides for the continuation of the UC Pool.
-The DSRIP pool funding ended on September 30, 2021, and was not renewed as part of the extension.
-CMS has also approved an expansion of directed payment programs, which transitions participating hospitals away from the DSRIP program which are discussed more fully below.
+The DSRIP pool funding ended on September 30, 2021 and was not renewed as part of the extension.
+CMS has also approved an expansion of directed payment programs, which transitioned participating hospitals away from the DSRIP program, which is discussed more fully below.

 In 2022, the System began participating in the Public Hospital Augmented Reimbursement Program (HARP).
 HARP is a statewide supplemental program that provides Medicaid payments to hospitals for inpatient and outpatient services that serve Texas Medicaid fee-for-service patients.
-The program also serves as a financial transition for providers historically participating in the DSRIP program and provides additional funding to hospitals to assist in offsetting the costs hospitals incur while providing Medicaid services.
-HARP revenue was approximately \$136 million in 2023 and is recognized as a component of Medicaid supplemental funding programs revenue in the accompanying statement of revenues, expenses, and changes in net position.
+The program also serves as a financial transition for providers that participated in the DSRIP program and provides additional funding to hospitals to assist in offsetting the costs hospitals incur while providing Medicaid services.
+HARP revenue was approximately \$89 million in 2024 and \$136 million in 2023 and is recognized as a component of Medicaid supplemental funding programs revenue in the accompanying statements of revenues, expenses, and changes in net position.

 The System also receives supplemental payments through the Public Hospital Medicaid Graduate Medical Education (GME) program.
 The GME program provides reimbursement to support teaching hospitals that operate approved medical residency training programs in recognition of the higher costs incurred by teaching hospitals.
-Revenue recognized related to the GME program was approximately \$15 million in 2023 and is recognized as a component of Medicaid supplemental funding programs revenue in the accompanying statement of revenues, expenses, and changes in net position.
+Revenue recognized related to the GME program was approximately \$26 million in 2024 and \$15 million in 2023 and is recognized as a component of Medicaid supplemental funding programs revenue in the accompanying statements of revenues, expenses, and changes in net position.

 The System is also a participant in the Network Access Improvement Program (NAIP).
-NAIP aims to increase the availability and effectiveness of primary care for Medicaid beneficiaries by providing incentive payments to participating health-related institutions (HRIs).
+NAIP aims to increase the availability and effectiveness of primary care for Medicaid beneficiaries by providing incentive payments to participating health-related institutions (HRI).
 Participation is voluntary and requires HRIs to create a proposal in partnership with a managed care organization (MCO).
 When the proposal is approved by HHSC, costs incurred with the incentive payments are added to the monthly capitation rates paid to the MCO and the MCOs are responsible for making payments to the HRIs, such as the System.
 This program runs through 2027.
-Revenue recognized related to NAIP was approximately \$33 million in 2023 and is recognized as a component of Medicaid supplemental funding programs revenue in the accompanying statements of revenues, expenses, and changes in net position.
+Revenue recognized related to NAIP was approximately \$24 million in 2024 and \$33 million in 2023 and is recognized as a component of Medicaid supplemental funding programs revenue in the accompanying statements of revenues, expenses, and changes in net position.